Royal Berkshire Militia: Ireland

 Napoleon abdicated in April 1814 and it appeared that the wars were over.
 In September the English militia regiments in Ireland were ordered back to their home counties to be disembodied.
 The RBM marched from Tuam to Newry and then embarked for Liverpool in two ships on 29–30 September.
 Having concentrated after landing, the regiment was ordered to return to Reading for disembodiment, but the order was countermanded and it remained at Liverpool during the winter, at St Domingo House Barracks and Fort Barracks.
 Early in 1815 Napoleon returned from Elba, sparking off the short Waterloo campaign.
 Large numbers of embodied militiamen volunteered for the Regular Army, and it was said that a whole Troop of the 7th Hussars at Waterloo was composed of men from the Royal Berkshires while many other fought in the ranks of the Royal Horse Guards.
 It was not until September 1815 that the Royal Berkshire Militia finally arrived at Reading.
 The regiment was disembodied on 14 March 1816.

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.

 1852 Reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a renewed period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: